sheethalkaran/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone2/README.md

 # FitPulse Health Anomaly Detection from Fitness Devices
-## Milestone 1: Data Collection and Preprocessing
+## Milestone 2: Feature Extraction and Modeling

 ## Objective
 The objective of Milestone 2 is to extract meaningful features from preprocessed fitness data, model temporal trends, and identify behavioral patterns using statistical and machine learning techniques.
 This milestone provides the analytical foundation required for anomaly detection in subsequent stages of the project.